Automattic/vip-governance-plugin/README.md

 ## Usage

-Your governance rules are saved in `governance-rules.json`.
+Your governance rules are saved in `governance-rules.json` in [your private folder][wpvip-private-dir].
 Before diving into how it's used, a quick run down of the schema will shed light on how it works.

+Note: The [private folder][wpvip-private-dir] is only supported on VIP sites, and while using [`vip dev-env`](https://docs.wpvip.com/how-tos/local-development/use-the-vip-local-development-environment/).

 ### Schema Basics